aran210/project-repo/README.md

 A lot of the files are redundant but demostrate some of the testing not shown in the report or presentation.
 I have kept quite a lot (although not the results as there were hundreds of messy files).

+The shell run_script files show an example of how I ran the code.

 ## Download